Enecode/mkdocs_strapi_plugin/mkdocs_strapi_plugin/README.rst

-This plugin is designed to fetch data from a remote server (presumably a Strapi API) and inject that data into the generated documentation.
+This plugin is designed to fetch data from a Strapi API and inject that data into the generated mkdoc documentation.

 * Free software: Apache Software License 2.0